-- One-on-one conversation with members who are considering leaving the club to see if the financial circumstances are shortterm or long-term.
-Short term perhaps the club could front the membership fee until the person is back on their feet and repay the fees. - Consider suggesting a leave of absence. - Consider creating and maintaining a 'Family of Rotary' fund that can help a member with their dues for a short while in special circumstances.
+- One-on-one conversation with members who are considering leaving the club to see if the financial circumstances are short-term or long-term.
+Short term perhaps the club could front the membership fee until the person is back on their feet and repay the fees. - Consider suggesting a leave of absence.